datarootsio/cheek/README.md

 If your `command` requires arguments, please make sure to pass them as an array like in `foo_job`.

+Note that you can set `tz_location` if the system time of where you run your service is not to your liking.

 ## Scheduler

 The core of `cheek` consists of a scheduler that uses a schedule specified in a `yaml` file to triggers jobs when they are due.